waste-of-kindergarten/xpython37-v0.1/python/Doc/library/threading.rst

       Put the barrier into a broken state.
 This causes any active or future calls to :meth:`wait` to fail with the :class:`BrokenBarrierError`.
-Use this for example if one of the threads needs to abort, to avoid deadlocking the application.
+Use this for example if one of the needs to abort, to avoid deadlocking the application.

       It may be preferable to simply create the barrier with a sensible